“Daring for a Day” Boomers at a Clothing Optional Resort in Jamaica

 Guest bloggers John and Sandra Nowlan visit Hedonism II, a clothing optional resort in Jamaica, and offer their report from the front.

-But during our afternoon and evening visit to the Hedonism II Resort, just a few hundred yards from our main hotel, the Hotel Riu Tropical Palace in Negril, Jamaica, very few guests stayed by the white sand beach on the quiet Prude Side.
+But during our afternoon and evening visit to the Hedonism II Resort, just a few hundred yards from our main hotel, the Hotel Riu Palace Tropical Bay in Negril, Jamaica, very few guests stayed by the white sand beach on the quiet Prude Side.
 Those who did quickly disrobed.

 What’s it like to be wicked for a week?